+- 1) Form a question

 - 2) Conduct background research

 - 3) State a hypothesis

 - 4) Design an experiment to test the hypothesis

 - 5) Conduct testing and gather data

 - 6) Observe and interpret results

-- 7) Draw conclusions

-- 8) Report the findings in a display
+- 7) Draw conclusions - 8) Report the findings in a display

 The scientific method lays a foundation for scientific thinking and the pursuit of knowledge.
 It gives a basic structure to investigations and helps students learn to back claims with evidence.
 By testing theories and pursuing curiosity, students can feel more certain about something than by merely thinking or believing that it is so.
 As students grow, they may conduct more complex investigations.
-For science fair participants, the traditional scientific method provides a solid foundation and guide.
+For first-time science fair participants, the traditional scientific method provides a solid foundation and guide.